huggingface/transformers/docs/source/performance.md

 If you have tried to finetune models pre-trained under bf16 mixed precision (e.g. T5) it's very likely that you have encountered overflow issues.
 Now you should be able to finetune those models without any issues.

-That's said also be aware that if you pre-trained a model in bf16, it's likely to have overflow issues if someone tries to finetune it in fp16 down the road.
+That said, also be aware that if you pre-trained a model in bf16, it's likely to have overflow issues if someone tries to finetune it in fp16 down the road.
 So once started on the bf16-mode path it's best to remain on it and not switch to fp16.

 In 🤗 Transformers bf16 mixed precision is enabled by passing `--bf16` to the 🤗 Trainer.